noirello/bonsai/docs/api.rst

     :param str base: the base DN of the search.
     :param int scope: the scope of the search.
 An :class:`LDAPSearchScope` also can be used as value.
-    :param str filterexp: string to filter the search in LDAP search filter syntax.
+    :param str filter_exp: string to filter the search in LDAP search filter syntax.
     :param list attrlist: list of attribute's names to receive only those attributes from the directory server.
     :param float timeout: time limit in seconds for the search.